sheygildas/-Lift-_and_Shift_Local_App_Setup_to_AWS/README.md

 ### :package: Download artifact to Tomcat Ec2 Instance

--  Create 'IAM role' for Tomcat and attach the tomcat server to the role.The role show have the following details.
+-  Create `IAM role` for Tomcat and attach the tomcat server to the role.The role show have the following details.

 ```sh